 At the moment it only comes in the 10F and 20F temperature ratings.
 I used and tested the 10F for this review but the information presented will also be relevant to the 20F version.

-There are several features that set this apart from most of the other ultralight sleeping bags and quilts on the market.
+Several features set this apart from most of the other ultralight sleeping bags and quilts on the market.

 Firstly, it has a full zip that allows the bag to be completely unzipped and used as a quilt.

 Secondly, it is overstuffed by 30% extra 900 loft water-resistant down.
 I love this feature.
 It allows you to use the bag more times than most other bags before it needs to be washed.
 Perfect for the long-distance thru-hiker.

 Thirdly, Zpacks has been able to produce a quality sleeping bag that is warm, ultralight, and has best-in-class versatility.